Huemul Circuit Hike Overview

 The park rangers will check for these items when you’re at the visitor center.
 They won’t issue you a permit for the Huemul Circuit without this gear.

 You can rent this gear at any number of outdoor stores in El Chaltén.
 Get to the stores early, especially if the weather window is favorable.
-The day before I planned to hike the Huemul Circuit I visited five stores (two times each!) and nobody had a harness.
+The day before I planned to start my hike, I visited five stores (two times each!) and nobody had a harness.
 Luckily, I woke up early the next morning and found the gear I needed without trouble.

 There are plenty of supermarkets and outdoor stores where you can purchase food in El Chaltén.
 I flew my food out from the U.S. so I could plan out every meal ahead of time.
 On a given day hiking on the trail, I’ll consume some combination of the following: